google/kepler/README.md

 *   The repository uses the bazel build tool.

-*   The workflow has been tested with python3.10.
+*   The workflow has been tested with python3.10 and uses `python3.10-venv`.
 A python version below 3.8 will definitely not work due to the tensorflow version.

 *   The psycopg2 in `requirements.txt` requires `libpq-dev` (or the equivalent for the OS)

+*   Some libraries require installing `build-essential`.

 *   This implementation expects to connect to a Postgres 13 instance with [pg_hint_plan](https://github.com/ossc-db/pg_hint_plan/tree/PG13) for PG13